akerl-archived/ca-tools/README.md

 #### Create a CA (once)

+1. Edit openssl.conf to have the right SAN and distinguished_name settings
-1. Pick a secure system for the CA to live on
+2. Pick a secure system for the CA to live on
-2. If that system is a server, you probably want haveged installed for entropy
+3. If that system is a server, you probably want haveged installed for entropy
-3. Clone this repo there
+4. Clone this repo there
-4. Run `makeca.sh`
+5. Run `makeca.sh`
     * You'll need to provide a passphrase.
 Put that passphrase in [1Password](https://agilebits.com/onepassword) (you do use 1Password, don't you)

 #### Generate a new signed child certificate